 Summary

 As you may have noticed, many communication functions overlap.
-You may express feeling pain while answering a question, and then protest something you do not want or are not able to do.
-You can comment on something you like, and request to do it again because it makes you feel happy.
-We use these communication functions constantly throughout our days, which is why supporting individuals learning how to use AAC devices should be provided with opportunities to do so as well.
+For instance, you might express feeling pain while answering a question and then protest something you don't want or can't do.
+You could comment on something you enjoy and then request to do it again because it makes you happy.
+We use these communication functions constantly throughout our day, so itβs crucial to provide individuals learning to use AAC devices with similar opportunities.

-Including vocabulary on AAC devices that can allow all individuals to use all communication functions is key, so that language and communication is more than just requesting desired objects or attention.
+Including vocabulary on AAC devices that enables individuals to use all communication functions is key.
+This ensures that language and communication extend beyond simply requesting desired objects or attention, supporting more meaningful and comprehensive interactions.

 http://autismclassroomresources.com/communicative-functions/